flyx/emerald/README.md

 			include table(["first", "middle", "last"])
 ```

-NimHTML cannot validate whether the macro fits at the current position of
+Emerald cannot validate whether the macro fits at the current position of
 your HTML hierarchy.
-Don't use `call` to call a NimHTML macro, it won't work.
+Don't use `call` to call an Emerald macro, it won't work.

 ### Error Handling